yizhongzhang1989/robot_dc/colcon_ws/src/robot_status_redis/README.md

 The dashboard auto-refreshes every 2 seconds and displays all status organized by namespace.

-## Service Interface
+## Service Interface (Not Recommended)

+**⚠️ Note:** The ROS2 service interface is **not recommended** for use with this package.
+It is provided only for backward compatibility with the original `robot_status` package.

+**Recommended:** Use the [Python Client API](#python-client-api-recommended) instead for direct Redis access with better performance and no executor conflicts.

-The ROS2 service interface provides compatibility with the original `robot_status` package.
-Services write to Redis (same backend as Python client), so data is immediately visible in the web dashboard and accessible via both service API and Python client API.
+The ROS2 service interface writes to Redis (same backend as Python client), so data is immediately visible in the web dashboard and accessible via both service API and Python client API.

 ### Set Status